 - Travel.
 Unfortunately, due to our work schedules, we don’t do this as often as we’d like to, but we enjoy exploring new places as a family and especially checking out museums and historical places together.
 A few favorite destinations of mine: Washington D.C. (especially the Smithsonian American History Museum), western Germany (was able to visit the small Black Forest village from whence my great-great-grandfather emigrated and toured Dachau concentration camp, Rothenberg, among other sites); San Antonio and Galveston, Texas; Providence, Rhode Island; and the Blue Ridge Parkway.
 On my bucket list: Rome, Italy and the giant trees of California.

 Other Personal Information

 - I am tied to my hometown of Ashland, Ohio for the next few years, but willing to commute up to an hour.

-- I have been married for 17 years and have two children in their early teens.
+- I have been married for 18 years and have two awesome teenagers.

 - I spent about ten years working part-time so I could spend extra time with my children when they were young.
 It did not help my “career” much, but I have no regrets.
 They are great kids and I value the extra time I spent with them in their formative years.